-Our dental practice transition consulting network extends to Colorado, Utah, Wyoming, Idaho, New Mexico, Arizona, and Hawaii.
-The CTC Associates advantage: You save money with our flat fee option, since it normally equates to less than 10% of the selling price.
+Our dental practice transition consulting network extends to Colorado, Utah, Wyoming, Idaho, New Mexico, and Arizona.
+The CTC Associates advantage: You save money with our adjusted percentage option, normally equating to less than 10% of the selling price.
 You gain credibility with a prospective buyer since it allows us to present an unbiased opinion of the value of the dental practice.

 "I've been on both ends of buying/selling a practice several times and have used the services of 4 different people.
 Randon Jensen was easily the most professional, knowledgeable and helpful of all.
 He was responsive to all of my needs and left no stones unturned.
 He also stayed in touch to follow up during and after the transition.
 I'm certain I would not have done as well if anyone else had handled my transaction.
 I would recommend Randon without hesitation to anyone looking to buy or sell a practice." - Bill Osofsky, DDS

 "Randon and Larry, I wish to thank you both for the tremendous help you provided in the sale and transition of my dental practice.
 You have both done an excellent job in helping me navigate through the myriad of details and challenges that come with selling a dental practice.
 You are highly professional and provided excellent insight and guidance.I would not have survived it without your wonderful and patient tutelage." - Roger E. Grua, DDS

 "If you are considering a sale of your practice, or just bringing on an associate, you need expertise to guide you through the process.
 Call Larry or Randon with CTC Associates.
 I am glad I did.
 I could not have handled my practice sale without them." - Eric Mack, DDS